French Egyptology History Guide: How France Shaped Egypt

 - Cost range

-- Budget EGP 800 to 1,200 per day in Cairo including entry fees and local transport.
-Mid-range EGP 2,000 to 3,500 per day with specialist guides.
-Luxor costs broadly similar with entry fees.
+- Budget EGP 800 to 1,200 per day covering accommodation, transport, and entry fees.
+Mid-range EGP 2,000 to 3,500 per day with private guides and better accommodation.

 Quick Facts